Fiona Caulfield is an avid travel

 You’re a lover of ‘slow’ publishing and ‘slow’ travel – how does this come out in the Love Travel Guides?

 I think of the work we do as curating a destination.
 The first edition of a guide will be years in development and even a new edition could take a year or more to research.
 The entries are ‘love stories’ personally sourced from in-the-know locals including chefs and chaiwallahs, artists and architects, photographers and princesses.
-These people reveal their favourite experiences over time as relationships are developed and trust achieved.
+These people reveal their favorite experiences over time as relationships are developed and trust achieved.
 We then personally visit every potential entry, checking that it really is the best experience in its category.
 Whether it’s leopard spotting, assessing a fortune teller or finding the best suite in the haveli, all of the recommendations meet our exacting standard.
 Do they help you fall in love with the destination or not?

 We don’t deal in the currency of new; we are committed to the authentic and believe we have a discerning eye for the singular experiences that set a destination apart.
 We don’t think you fall in love with Jodhpur for example in a mall or in a modern nightclub.
 We think you do fall in love with the medieval city of Jodhpur on an exclusive Champagne tour of the majestic Mehrangarh Fort at sunset, or while visiting the tiny glass bangle shop that has supplied every Maharani of Jodhpur.
 We present the enduring establishments of a destination and really get behind the veneer of the place.